alexeev-prog/sleaf-llvm/README.md

 ## SLEAF Manifesto
 *"We reject the false choice between performance and expressiveness.
 We reject the old methods imposed by backward compatibility with long-dead legacy products.
-Morning is a new era in programming that combines the simplicity of S-expressions with the functionality of C++.
+SLEAF is a new era in researching programming that combines the simplicity of S-expressions with the functionality of C++.
 Thanks to the purity of the project and its versatility, you can create anything and everything you want."*